devstopfix/elixoids/README.md

 If you are running the game other than at localhost, specify the websocket in the environment:

     export ELIXOIDS_SERVER=rocks.example.com:8065

+NB The websocket library is troublesome.
+It will often fail to connect after a reboot.
+Keep trying and it will eventually connect and stay connected!
+These scripts will be migrated to Python3.

 ## Refresh UI